 This needs no introduction.
 Ask for feedback in regard to everything and seriously take into consideration what the majority of your users say.
 Customers always like to be listened to, and see that their suggestions helped improve a product in a certain way.
 They could even give you an idea of a new feature or merchandise

 I’m sure you’re familiar with the saying, “Honesty is the best policy”.
-In the case of running a company, it is quite literally, the best policy you can take.
+In the case of running a company, it is quite literally, the best policy you can take to connect better with your customers.
 Trying to do something quietly or not admitting a mistake publicly can have tremendous repercussions.
 Especially in this era, where everybody's actions are visible and commented upon online.
 The best thing a business can do is show transparency in their processes and if they mess up, apologize.

 A great apology needs to have three elements.
 Specificity, remorse, and next steps.
 You need to know what you’re apologizing for, be sincere, and promise to do better from now on.